NYPL/locations-app/test/readme.md

 ## End-to-end tests with Protractor

-I created a package.json file in the root directory in order to save the npm package for protractor.
-Then I ran:

-  npm install protractor --save

-When cloning this repo to run tests, just run in the root directory
+On the root directory for this repo, run:

   sudo npm install

-to get protractor.
+to get all the node modules needed for running the tests.

 Protractor is built on top of Selenium's WebDriver, and the Jasmine testing framework.
 Protractor also requires a separate server running selenium but it's easy to install.

 1. After running `npm install`, protractor will download in the node_modules directory.
-2. run the Selenium installation script `./node_modules/protractor/bin/webdriver-manager update`
+2. Update the Selenium installation script `./node_modules/protractor/bin/webdriver-manager update`
-3. start the standalone version of selenium `./node_modules/protractor/bin/webdriver-manager start`
+3. Start the standalone version of selenium `./node_modules/protractor/bin/webdriver-manager start`

-It should start the selenium server in the background and now Protractor can connect to it.
+The selenium server will run in the background and now Protractor can connect to it.

-The next step is only needed if you're starting a new Protractor test.
+The first step is only needed if you're starting a new Protractor test.
 This file should already exist when cloning this repo.

-copy the config file for protractor
+1. Copy the config file for protractor:

     cp ./node_modules/protractor/example/chromeOnlyConf.js protractor_conf.js

-In the root directory with the webdriver-manager running in the background, run
+2. In the root directory with the webdriver-manager running in the background, run

   protractor protractor_chrome_conf.js